 Current Updated Rosters Available to Members

-Members may obtain the roasters in several sort orders by logging into the Members Only webpage.
-These have not been updated because we did not receive updated memberforms or emails stating that your information has not changed.
-Also we need the dues from local members.
+Members may obtain the rosters in several sort orders by logging into the Members Only webpage.
+These have been updated but are not completely accurate because we did not receive updated memberforms or emails stating that your information has not changed.
+Also we need the dues from all local members.

 The presentation by Goran AD6IW on high efficiency amplifiers.